 Artisan Windows and Doors is a family owned and operated business.
 The owners David (father) and Jeremiah (son) started as window and door installers themselves.
 They pride themselves in using high quality products and paying very good attention to detail during installation.
 David has been installing windows and doors for over 30 years and has trained every installer personally.
 David is the license holder and has a statewide Glass and Glazing License (#SCC13115674).
 Jeremiah's primary roles are sales, ordering, and measuring, but he helps with installation when he can.
 We also have $2,000,000 of general liability insurance coverage for your protection.

-We have six installers, all of whom are family or very nearly family.
+We have five installers, all of whom are family or very nearly family.
 Our installers are:

 Dan - Brother/Uncle